nRFCloud/ts-json-schema-transformer/README.md

         "additionalProperties": false,

-        // What schemas should be exposed (given readable names) "expose": "export",
+        // What schemas should be exposed (given readable names)
+        // all: Create shared $ref definitions for all types.
+        // none: Do not create shared $ref definitions.
+        // export (default): Create shared $ref definitions only for exported types (not tagged as `@internal`).
+        "expose": "export",

         // Whether properties should be sorted (stable)